Kacper970/NIGHTMARE/train_and_evaluate/README.md

 ### NIGHTMARE, (2 Channels, Plus of Text Features) & NIGHTMARE, (3 Channels, Text Channels Gate) & NIGHTMARE, (3 Channels, Text Channels Bilinear)

-For using: NIGHTMARE, (2 Channels, Plus of Text Features)/ use the line: channel_proc = ModalityProcessor4()
+For using: NIGHTMARE, (2 Channels, Plus of Text Features)\
+use the line: channel_proc = ModalityProcessor4()

-For using: NIGHTMARE, (3 Channels, Text Channels Gate)/ use the line: channel_proc = ModalityProcessor5()
+For using: NIGHTMARE, (3 Channels, Text Channels Gate)\
+use the line: channel_proc = ModalityProcessor5()

-For using: NIGHTMARE, (3 Channels, Text Channels Bilinear)/ use the line: channel_proc = ModalityProcessor6()
+For using: NIGHTMARE, (3 Channels, Text Channels Bilinear)\
+use the line: channel_proc = ModalityProcessor6()

 The changes need to be done in the files training.py and evaluation_retrieval.py, keep in mind to select the right checkpoint.